 And if I keep choosing to see them with generalized positive regard, I will begin to see that their character flaws aren’t all of who they are.
 I will start to see that there are parts of this person that are still developing and growing, that a part of them is still unfolding, and I will have a different experience of them.

 In essence, when I stop limiting my view to just their annoying parts (LOL), the dynamic is immediately changed.
 I become able to see them in a new light because I’ve freed up the part of my mind that was holding them mentally hostage for their past mistakes.
 I may still decide I don’t prefer to work with this person, be married to them, or live next door to them, but at least I won’t resent, try to change, or be passive-aggressive with them.
 I will accept the person as they are: an unfolding, developing human being, just like me.

-All of this rests on the power of choice to see others with postive regard.
-It’s a power that’s always on offer and available to us and it creates a huge shift in workplaces, families and communities.
+All of this rests on the power of choice to see others with positive regard.
+It’s a power that’s always on offer and available to us and it creates a huge shift in workplaces, families, and communities.